alexanmtz/react-redux-gen/README.md

   }
 }
 ```

+### Important NOTE!

+The async actions is still experimental and we don't support much customization for these case, and we hope to improve this for new releases.

+### How to use

 With the async object is possible to dispatch actions from this call, for example:
 `genAsyncActions('user', 'http://example.com/user/')['create']({name: 'jonh doe'})`